eacton/CAGEF/Lesson_1/Lesson1.md

 gs_download(gs_title("Books Everyone Should Read"), to = "books_alpha.xlsx", overwrite = TRUE)
 ```

-You can upload sheets you've made to googlesheets.
+You can upload sheets you've made on your computer to use in googlesheets.
 This file is now in your google account online.

 ```r